correlaid-paris/meeting-1/README.md

 # Meeting minutes

+## Meetings in 2021
+We do not have current regular chapter meetings however we will have open hackathon together with City Interaction lab and CorrelAid (main HQ) on 12th February 2021.

 ## Meeting Cross-chapter NL and France

 We have open calls cross-chapters in CorrelAid.
 Here is the presentation link